 What is CYA?

 Chamber Youth Ambassador (CYA) program is very different than the previous Youth Leadership program.
 Some highlights are that this program up is broken into semesters and it will offer opportunities for placement for community service hours (students can do as many or as little as needed), offers a letter of recommendation for a job or college, as well as the use of Chamber as a reference for a job or school.

 The CYA program is open to all rising juniors and seniors.
-All program activities will be held 1 school day a month August-Dec for the fall semester and Jan-May for the spring semester.
-School year sessions will be hosted on the 2nd Tuesday of the month, each month, (except the initial parent meeting).
+All program activities will be held 1 school day a month September-December for the fall semester and January-May for the spring semester.
 There is a written application as well as a video component.
 We only require that students have a letter of recommendation from ANY of their current class scheduled teachers to apply.
-We understand that there may be conflicts with our scheduled dates and will have an option to make up the program day the following semester or watch the program virtually.
+We understand that there may be conflicts with our scheduled dates and will have an option to make up the program day the following semester.
 We try our best to work around all high school activities and schedule with our community partners.
 Your understanding in making this possible is appreciated.